AdobeXD/plugin-samples/scenegraph.md

 <a name="SceneNode+globalBounds"></a>

 ### *sceneNode.globalBounds : \![<code>Bounds</code>](#Bounds)*
 The node's _path bounds_ in document-global coordinate space (represented by a bounding box aligned with global X/Y axes).
-Path boundsmatch the selection outline seen in the XD, but exclude some visual parts of the node (outer stroke, drop shadow / blur, etc.).
+Path bounds match the selection outline seen in the XD, but exclude some visual parts of the node (outer stroke, drop shadow / blur, etc.).

 **Kind**: instance property of [<code>SceneNode</code>](#SceneNode)
 **Read only**: true